mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

 #### vulnerability-allowlist.yml data format

-`vulnerability-allowlist.yml` is a YAML file that specifies a **list of CVE IDs** of vulnerabilities that are **allowed** to exist, because they're *false positives*, or *they're not applicable*.
+The `vulnerability-allowlist.yml` file is a YAML file that specifies a list of CVE IDs of vulnerabilities that are **allowed** to exist, because they're _false positives_, or they're _not applicable_.

-If a matching entry is found in the `vulnerability-allowlist.yml` file, the following will happen:
+If a matching entry is found in the `vulnerability-allowlist.yml` file, the following happens:

-- The vulnerability **will not be included** when the analyzer generates the `gl-container-scanning-report.json` file.
+- The vulnerability **is not included** when the analyzer generates the `gl-container-scanning-report.json` file.
-- The Security tab of the pipeline **will not show** the vulnerability, since it hasn't been included in the JSON file, and this is the source of truth where the vulnerability list is retrieved from.
+- The Security tab of the pipeline **does not show** the vulnerability.
+It is not included in the JSON file, which is the source of truth for the Security tab.

-Here's an example `vulnerability-allowlist.yml` file:
+Example `vulnerability-allowlist.yml` file:

 ```yaml
 generalallowlist: